European Banking Federation

 14 Mar 2023

-Their ask — The federation demands protections for secured creditors in pre-pack sales and avoidance actions.
+Message — The federation demands protections for secured creditors in pre-pack sales and avoidance actions.
 They want exemptions for financial contracts from stay provisions and termination restrictions.
 The proposal should clarify that secured creditors must approve asset sales and maintain priority claims.123

-How it helps them — This would protect their loan recovery rates and reduce legal uncertainty in cross-border lending.45
+Why — This would protect their loan recovery rates and reduce legal uncertainty in cross-border lending.45

-Who loses — Unsecured creditors and employees would face lower recovery rates as secured banks maintain priority.6
+Impact — Unsecured creditors and employees would face lower recovery rates as secured banks maintain priority.6

 Meeting with Marek Belka (Member of the European Parliament, Shadow rapporteur)